A very pretty forest walk, quite close to London, and the view from Leith Hill, the highest point in the Southeast.

 A little further along the road is the suggested pub, the Compasses Inn (tel.
 01483-202506) at Gomshall Mill, which is friendly to walkers and serves drinks and meals all afternoon and has a pleasant beer garden with a stream outside.

-Minor changes May 2017.
+Minor changes May 2018 (change in name of cafe).
 Directions to the Leith Hill Rhododendron Wood and directions for the alternative start added May 2017.
-The Stephen Langton changed management in 2015
+Stephan Langton pub closure noted July 2020.

 After the walk, we would love to get your feedback